 A common objection to cooking at home is the time factor.
 After a day of work, commuting, and other responsibilities, few of us are excited at the prospect of an hour standing at the stove.

 I have two solutions for you, and they’re called “slow cooking” and “meal prepping.”

 With a slow-cooker like Crock-Pot or an off-brand, preparing delicious and healthy meals is literally a matter of finding a recipe, chopping up ingredients, shaking in spices, and leaving it to do its thing.

-This can be combined with meal prepping, in which you spend time on an off day like Sunday to prepare several different meals, which can then be frozen in individual servings and used throughout the week.
+This can be combined with meal prepping, in which you spend time on an off day like Sunday to prepare several different meals.
+Then, simply freeze individual servings and use them throughout the week.